scottbedard/vue-lucide/README.md

 </script>
 ```

-To set the height and width together, use the `size` attribute.
+Use `size` to set the height and width together.
 If no `stroke` is defined, icons will use the current text color.

 ## Updating